-Futurum Careers is a free online resource and magazine aimed at encouraging 14-19-year-olds worldwide to pursue careers in science, tech, engineering, maths, medicine (STEM) and research.
-We work with academics all over the world and translate their research into free education resources that can be used in the classroom, at home and in STEM and SHAPE (social sciences, humanities and the arts for people and the economy) clubs.
+Futurum Careers is a free online resource and magazine aimed at introducing 14-19-year-olds worldwide to the world of work in STEM (science, tech, engineering, maths, medicine) and SHAPE (social sciences, humanities and the arts for people and the economy).
+We collaborate with academics all over the world and translate their research into free education resources that can be used in the classroom, at home and in STEM and SHAPE clubs.

 Why we do it:

 Futurum is here because we want to help teachers deliver a high quality, broadened STEM and SHAPE education that will invigorate their students’ desire to learn.
 We want to help scientists and researchers communicate their work to a global audience of teenagers, young adults and teachers.
 We want to offer teenagers and young adults – regardless of their gender, race of background – the knowledge and confidence to study STEM and SHAPE subjects – and, in turn, social mobility.

 Our ultimate aim is to help students (and teachers help students) connect the subjects they are learning with real-world careers in STEM and SHAPE.
 In the UK, Ofsted now ranks schools according to their application of Gatsby Benchmarks.
 The Gatsby Benchmarks are a framework of eight guidelines that define the best careers provision in schools and colleges.
 When schools and teachers use our content, we can support them in meeting Gatsby Benchmarks 2, Learning from career and labour market information; 4, Linking curriculum learning to careers; 5 Encounters with employers and employees; and 7 Encounters with further and higher education.
 The US equivalent is the NGSS – Next Generation Science Standards.

 Our mission is to enable researchers to inspire, teachers to motivate, and students to aspire.